Russian Athletes Withdraw From Competition When Drug Testers Arrive

 The Russian track and field federation "has started an internal investigation" into the incident, according to Championat.

-Sergey Shubenkov, the 2015 world 110m hurdle champion, tweeted Wednesday that "Doping control drove in" and "a couple of dozen withdrew," according to a translation used by the BBC.
+Sergey Shubenkov, the 2015 world 110-meter hurdle champion, tweeted Wednesday that "Doping control drove in" and "a couple of dozen withdrew," according to a translation used by the BBC.

 In a translation from Russia's state-run Tass news agency, Russian Athletics Federation President Dmitry Shlyakhtin said he wasn't surprised at the sudden exodus of would-be competitors.